Jogging Can Be Harmful To Puppies

 At What Age Can You Jog With Your Puppy?

-It’s best to check with your veterinarian to find out when your has reached maturity.
-An x ray can be performed if you want to know for sure that their growth plates have closed.
+If you want to jog with your puppy it’s a good idea to check with your veterinarian first to make sure their body is mature enough.
+An x ray can be performed if you want to know for sure that your dog’s growth plates have closed.

 Safe Exercises For A Puppy